 Durham Clinical Trials Unit

-Durham Clinical Trials Unit (DCTU) was established in 2009, and brings together a pool of academic expertise with a substantial track record of, and current involvement in, clinical trials, clinical studies and trials of other social and health interventions.
-This involvement includes leading the design, coordination and analysis of clinical studies, assisting a number of NHS organisations within the North of England.
+Durham Clinical Trials Unit (DCTU) was established in 2009, and brings together academics with a substantial track record in conducting clinical trials and other clinical studies.
+DCTU leads the design, management, coordination, monitoring, data management and analysis of high quality clinical trials, collaborating with clinical teams in a number of NHS organisations in the North of England.

-Professor James Mason is Director of DCTU and has a considerable track record in the design, conduct and publication of randomised controlled trials and other research designs.
-James is also co-Director of the Research Design Service, which provides guidance on study design to NHS professionals and academics seeking NIHR funding.
+Professor James Mason is Director of DCTU and has a considerable track record in the design, conduct and publication of randomised controlled trials and other research designs; he is also Director of the Research Design Service.

 Rebecca Maier is Manager of DCTU with extensive experience of trial management and coordination.
 Her experience includes management of in-house academic-led and commercial pharmaceutical trials, being responsible for all aspects of trial management.
 Rebecca is a professional member of the Institute for Clinical Research.

-For more information please contact Rebecca Maier by email: firstname.lastname@example.org or by telephone 0191 334 0345
+For more information please contact DCTU by email: email@example.com or by telephone 0191 334 0345